Erdk/introtoprofiling/README.md

 ...
 ```

 And using `callgrind_control -i on|off` you could turn on or off instrumentation during runtime.
+You could match it

 ## Summary

-TODO: which one is the fastest?
-Which one should be used in which case?

-Below are total times of execution for gprof, perf , callgrind.
-Only one run, results measured with 'time', just to show how roughly thsoe execution times differ.
-For obvious reasons there were differences in compilation options:
+Below are total times of execution for gprof, perf and callgrind.
+Only one run, results measured with 'time', just to show how roughly those execution times differ.
+For obvious reasons there were differences in compilation options of our application:

-- gprof: -g -pg --no-pie -fPIC
+- gprof: -O2 -g -pg --no-pie -fPIC
+- perf: -O2 -g
+- callgrind: -O2 -g

+`gprof` required the most changes, `perf` only requires `-g` when you want to see annotated code in C, not only in asm. `callgrind` requiers `-g` and `-O2`: first to gather required information, second to have semi-decent execution time.
+I've tested all with `-O2` because you **want** to run optimized executable to gather results as close to reality as possible.

 app                | time
 -------------------|--------
-gprof              | 5224.85s user 4.84s system 765% cpu 11:23.08 total
+gprof              | 5119.32s user 5.38s system 762% cpu 11:12.00 total
-perf (flat)        | 537.75s user 37.73s system 738% cpu 1:17.92 total
+perf (flat)        | 309.79s user 86.39s system 725% cpu 54.629 total
-perf (flat + call) | 537.25s user 37.97s system 737% cpu 1:17.97 total
+perf (flat + call) | 299.25s user 90.70s system 719% cpu 54.199 total
-callgrind          | ... still running ...
+callgrind (-02 -g) | 4699.96s user 17.50s system 100% cpu 1:18:30.59 total

+Keep in mind that despite that `callgrind` took less seconds than `gprof` total execution time was much longer.
+Code instrumented with `gprof` runs directly on CPU, when with `callgrind` inside `valgrind`'s simulator, which runs on single CPU and serializes all ops.
+The fastest of all three was `perf`, and in my opinion is the best option to use.
+If for some reason you couldn't run `perf` (e.g. you couldn't prepend command) the next option would be `gprof`. `callgrind` could be used if you really, **really** need not statistical aproximation but 100% correct profile.
+Given the methodology I propose here (get rough idea what's going on and then use other tools to inspect specific codepaths) I don't think it would be a good match for this stage.

 # 2. "Scalpel"